|Barcelona Beaches - guide to Barcelona best beaches|

 Beach is called " Playa " in Spanish and " Platja " in Catalan.
 From south to north there are nine beaches in the city of Barcelona, which get over 3.5 million visits a year making them one of Barcelona's top attractions.
 In recent years the Barcelona city council has improved services on the beaches with extra waste bins, more than 200 people cleaning the beaches and special beach police patrols to keep the beaches safe.
 There are around 60-65 Red Cross lifeguards with 2 boats on duty during the main beach season in Barcelona.
 The goal of Barcelona is to offer visitors the best city beaches in the world.

-Opening times for Barcelona chiringuito beach bars are open daily from around 10.00 in the morning until 02:00 on all beaches, except the chiringuitos in Barceloneta beach in front of residential areas, which close at midnight.
+Opening times for Barcelona chiringuito beach bar.
+Barcelona's beach bars are open daily from around 10.00 in the morning until 02:00 on all beaches, except the chiringuitos in Barceloneta beach in front of residential areas, which close at midnight.

 Beach parties in Barcelona